galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 # Single cell datatypes

 To start with, here are the most common formats and datatypes that you might come across if you work with single cell data:
 - HDF5 - Hierarchical Data Format - can store datasets and groups.
 A dataset is a  a multidimensional array of data elements, together with supporting metadata, and a group is a structure for organizing objects in an HDF5 file.
 It allows for storing both the count matrices and all metadata in a single file rather than having separate features, barcodes and matrix files.
-Cellranger, for example, defaults its output in that format.
 - AnnData objects - [anndata](link https://anndata.readthedocs.io/en/latest/) is a Python package for handling annotated data matrices.
-In Galaxy, you'll see those in **h5ad** format, which is based on the standard HDF5 (h5) format.
+In Galaxy, you'll see AnnData objects in **h5ad** format, which is based on the standard HDF5 (h5) format.
 There are lots of Python tools that work with this format, such as Scanpy, MUON, Cell Oracle, SquidPy, etc.
 - Loom - it is simply an HDF5 file that contains specific groups containing the main matrix as well as row and column attributes and can be read by any language supporting HDF5.
 [Loompy](https://linnarssonlab.org/loompy/) has been released as a Python API to interact with loom files, and [loomR](https://github.com/mojaveazure/loomR) is its implementation in R.
-- Tabular
-- Mtx
+- Tabular - simply using TSV, CSV or TXT formats to store expression matrix as well as cells and genes metadata.
+- MTX - it's just a sparse matrix format with genes on the rows and cells on the columns as output by Cell Ranger.
 - Seurat objects
 - Zarr
 - Single Cell Experiment
+- CDS

 # Data ingestion